sgignoux/1000wordsperday.com/README.md

 * when to give up
 * Delayed gratification and motivation
 * Sacrifice, what are you willing to sacrifce to get it (AJATT)
+* The comfortable hard road, vs uncomfortable easy road?
+(Justify because you are learning japanese the hard way)